AsterExcrisys/evicting_cache/README.md

 │   └── ExpireCacheEntry.java       # Cache entry used only by ExpireCache (has two additional 'time' and 'unit' fields) │
 ├── models                  # All cache-related models
+│   ├── EvictionPolicy.java     # Enumeration that contains any and all policies of eviction
-│   ├── EvictionPolicy.java     # Enumeration that contains any and all types of eviction strategies │   └── MetricType.java         # Enumeration that contains any and all types of metrics recorded by CacheRecorder │
+│   ├── ExpireMode.java         # Enumeration that contains any and all modes of expire (only used by TimeCache and ExpireCache)
+│   └── MetricType.java         # Enumeration that contains any and all types of metrics recorded by CacheRecorder │
 ├── exceptions              # All cache-related exceptions